Do you want to generate more leads for your business?

-There is also an opportunity to build relationships with journalists who may write about your industry or sector.
-By developing these relationships, you can increase the chances that your company will be featured in articles, which can lead to more publicity and exposure.
+A media interview also provides an opportunity to cultivate relationships with journalists who cover your industry or sector.
+This helps you enhance the likelihood of your company being featured in articles, leading to increased publicity and exposure.

 - Be prepared.
 Before the interview, take some time to think about what you want to say and how you want to say it.